Alphorn

 The alphorn (Alphorn, Alpenhorn; cor des Alpes; corno alpino) is a traditional lip-reed wind instrument.
-It consists of a very long straight wooden natural horn, with a length of 3 to 4 m, a conical bore and a wooden cup-shaped mouthpiece.
-Traditionally the alphorn was made in one piece from the trunk of a pine.
+It consists of a long straight wooden natural horn, with a length of 3 to 4 m, a conical bore and a wooden cup-shaped mouthpiece.
+The alphorn was traditionally made in one piece from the trunk of a pine.
 Modern alphorns are usually made in three detachable sections for easier transport and handling, carved from blocks of spruce.
 The alphorn is used by rural communities in the Alps.
 Similar wooden horns were used for communication in most mountainous regions of Europe, from the Alps to the Carpathians.

 History

 The alphorn may have developed from instruments like the lituus, a similarly shaped Etruscan instrument of classical antiquity, although there is little documented evidence of a continuous connection between them.
 A 2nd century Roman mosaic, found in Boscéaz, depicts a shepherd using a similar straight horn.
 The use of long signal horns in mountainous areas throughout Europe and Asia may indicate a long history of cultural cross-influences regarding their construction and usage.

 The first documented use of the German word Alphorn is in a payment recorded in the 1527 accounts ledger of Saint Urban's Abbey in Pfaffnau.
 Swiss naturalist Conrad Gessner used the words lituum alpinum for the first known detailed description of the alphorn, in his De raris et admirandis herbis (1555); in his time, the word lituus was used for several other wind instruments, like the horn, crumhorn, or cornett.

 In the early 17th century, music scholar Michael Praetorius in his treatise Syntagma Musicum (1614–1620) depicts an alphorn-like instrument he called a Hölzern Trummet ("wooden trumpet"), noting they are used by shepherds.

 From the 17th to 19th century, alphorns were used in rural areas of the Alps, for signalling between high pastures across the valleys and to communities on the valley floor.
 The alphorn sounds can carry for several kilometres, and were even used to collect together dispersed herds.
 Although use by herdsmen had waned by the early 19th century, a revival of interest in the musical qualities of the instrument followed by the end of the century, and the alphorn became important in tourism, and inspired Romantic composers such as Beethoven and Gustav Mahler to add alphorn, or traditional alphorn melodies, to their pieces.